English Language and Literature, Bachelor of Arts

 Total Hours | 39 |

-Of the 39 semester credit hours, 18 semester credit hours must be at the 3000 level or higher, including at least 6 at the 4000 level.
-Successful completion of, or concurrent enrollment in, LITR 2298 Advanced Academic and Nonfiction Writing or LITR 2299 Introduction to Literary Analysis is required for enrollment in most 3000 and 4000 level courses.
-Senior standing and successful completion (grade of C or better) of both LITR 2298 Advanced Academic and Nonfiction Writing and LITR 2299 Introduction to Literary Analysis are prerequisites for LITR 4399 Senior Seminar.
+Successful completion of, or concurrent enrollment in, LITR 2298 Advanced Academic and Nonfiction Writing or LITR 2299 Methods of Literary Analysis is required for enrollment in most 3000 and 4000 level courses.
+Senior standing and successful completion (grade of "C" or better) of both LITR 2298 Advanced Academic and Nonfiction Writing and LITR 2299 Methods of Literary Analysis are prerequisites for LITR 4399 Senior Seminar.

 English Language and Literature major for pre-law students